The Daily Campus

 Throughout its 90 years, the paper has chosen to tell it like it is, especially in the student protest era of the late 60s and 70s, which overlapped the tenures of professional Company managers Reese and Charles A. Reynolds, both of whom were interviewed by Michael Leftwich for a 60th Anniversary commemorative issue in 1990.

-As the 60s turned into the 70s, in the middle of the controversy, Reese made a decision to leave the position and, in searching for a replacement, the publishing board chose to establish a fulltime position of director of student publications with a greater role as an advisor.
+As the 60s turned into the 70s, in the middle of the controversy, Reese made a decision to leave the position and, in searching for a replacement, the publishing board chose to establish a fulltime position of director of student publications with a greater adviser role.

 Reynolds, who came to SMU after three years as director of student publications at the University of Kentucky, acknowledged he took the job at a controversial time.
-In his interview with Leftwich, he noted that “there were a lot more issues that concerned higher education.”
-He added, “I feel like the news got more relevant to academic and political issues.”
+In his interview with Leftwich, he noted that “there were a lot more issues that concerned higher education,” adding, “I feel like the news got more relevant to academic and political issues.”

 The problem with profanity persisted and eventually the University and the paper were able to reach a compromise.
 The paper would not use profanity in columns merely for “shock value” but would retain the right to quote such language if used in a news context.